 –You know exactly what you want to do and where you want to go, but… how do you get there?

 I’m sure at least one of the above will resonate with the majority of you.
-Truth of the matter is, there’s no better place to test the water of an industry, than in recruitment.
+The truth of the matter is, there’s no better place to test the water of industry, than in recruitment.
 You will be working with people who have a range of experience within the field you may perhaps want to work in one day, and you will have the opportunity to discuss, ask or converse about anything you want with them.

 “Yeah yeah, I hear that.
 What did you say again?”

 I get it, most people don’t grow up wanting to be a recruiter, and over 90% of recruiters never did (research not conducted but I guarantee you’ll find this to be true).
 Although whether or not your dream role involves creating leads to find the ‘one’ (job or candidate), the core crux of what we do – communicating – is arguably one of the most important skills in the 21st Century.